Sweeistaken/CodenameIRCat/README.md

 With our updating plugins, you can make your network use IRCat and protect

-your network from the nasty botnets and spambots
+your network from the nasty botnets, spambots, and exploits.

+# Disclaimer

+This project is very experimental and is currently not recommended for production usage.

+Although this IRCd software is pretty stable, there's still a lot of IRC features that need to be implemented.

 # How to install